 Meaning “beloved,” Aimee is the English version of Amy.
 This French girls name is a gesture of love to your child!
 Just over 7500 little girls across France were named Aimee in 1909-1910.

 This name is surely a winner!
 Meaning Victory, Victorine reached its peak popularity in 1900 with over 7500 little French girls being named Victorine.
+At any rate, it deserves to be revived!

 As the feminine version of Ernest, Ernestine reached its peak popularity in 1900 with just over 7500 little girls baring the name.